semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 ```
 Eventually the project is up and running, and when I send a request from the browser, I expect to see "Hello World Docker" on the screen.

 So far, our application has worked normally.
-Not in any docker container.I guess everything we've done so far is clear, understandable, and the way we always do.
+Not in any docker container.
+I guess everything we've done so far is clear, understandable, and the way we always do.

 The commands we will write from now on will make the project run on a docker container.